-- 1.1 This screening report is designed to determine whether or not the content of the emerging Watlington Neighbourhood Plan Review requires a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/EC and associated Environmental Assessment of Plans and Programmes Regulations 2004.
-A SEA would be required if the implementation of the contents of the Neighbourhood Plan are likely to cause significant environmental effects. - 1.2 This report will also determine whether or not the contents of the Neighbourhood Plan require a Habitats Regulations Assessment (HRA) in accordance with Article 6 (3) of the EU Habitats Directive and with the Conservation of Habitats and Species Regulations 2017.
-A HRA would be required when the implementation of the contents of the Neighbourhood Plan are likely to cause significant negative effects on a designated protected European Site (Natura 2000 sites). - 1.3 This report is based upon the screening opinion request and information provided on the emerging content of the Plan as provided by the Parish Council and the screening opinion consultation responses subsequently received from the Environment Agency, Historic England and Natural England.
-It should be read in conjunction with the SEA and HRA Screening Assessment February 2022, prepared by the appointed consultant on behalf of Watlington Parish Council. - 1.4 To avoid any doubt, this does not affect the Borough Council's obligation to provide further advice on later stages of the emerging Neighbourhood Plan and SEA/ HRA process which may subsequently arise if there are changes to the plan's content that could have an adverse effect upon the environment.
+- This screening report is designed to determine whether or not the content of the emerging Marshland St James Neighbourhood Development Plan requires a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/EC; incorporated into UK legislation through the Environmental Assessment of Plans and Programmes Regulations 20041.
+SEA would be required if the implementation of the contents of the Neighbourhood Plan are likely to cause significant environmental effects. - 1.2 This report will also determine whether or not the contents of the Neighbourhood Plan require a Habitats Regulations Assessment (HRA) in accordance with Article 6 (3) of the EU Habitats Directive and with the Conservation of Habitats and Species Regulations 20172.
+A HRA would be required when the implementation of the contents of the Neighbourhood Plan are likely to cause significant negative effects on a designated protected European Site (known collectively as Natura 2000 sites). - 1.3 This report is based upon the screening opinion request and information provided on the emerging content of the Plan as provided by the Parish Council and the screening opinion consultation responses subsequently received from the Environment Agency, Historic England and Natural England.
+It should be read in conjunction with the SEA and HRA Screening Assessment March 2024, prepared by the appointed consultant on behalf of Marshland St James Parish Council. - 1.4 To avoid any doubt, this does not affect the Borough Council's obligation to provide further advice on later stages of the emerging Neighbourhood Plan and SEA/ HRA process which may subsequently arise if there are changes to the plan's content that could have an adverse effect upon the environment.
 The processes of SEA and HRA screening are iterative and evolve in parallel with the preparation of a Neighbourhood Plan.